Murray River National Park

 Katarapko section includes the Ngak Indau Wetland trail, with a bird hide;and the Rilli Island, Media Island, and Kapunda Island Conservation Parks are also part of Katarapko.

 The protected areas provide for a number recreational activities such as walking, bike riding, canoeing, bird-watching and bush camping.
 There are parking facilities, designated camping areas with some toilets, walking trails, and a self-guided drive trail.

+In 2021, a group of people in the Riverland region started a campaign to rename Goat Island to Ruby Hunter Island to honour the legacy of singer-songwriter Ruby Hunter.
+As Goat Island is part of the Murray River National Park, the Department for Environment and Water has the final say.